eieioxyz/dotfiles_macos/README.md

 5. Do one last Software Audit by editing [Brewfile](Brewfile) directly.
 6. [`./install`](install)
 7. Restart computer.
 8. Setup up Dropbox (use multifactor authentication!) and allow files to sync before setting up dependent applications.
 Alfred settings are stored here.
+Mackup depends on this as well (and thus so do Terminal and VS Code).
+9. Run `mackup restore`.
+Consider doing a `mackup restore --dry-run --verbose` first.
-9. [Generate ssh key](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), add to GitHub, and switch remotes.
+10. [Generate ssh key](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), add to GitHub, and switch remotes.

     ```zsh
     # Generate SSH key in default location (~/.ssh/config)